fodedor/docs/content/codespaces/getting-started/quickstart.md

   {% octicon "light-bulb" aria-label="The lightbulb icon" %}  If you've closed the tab, open the Ports panel and click the **Open in browser** icon for the running port.
   ![Port Forwarding Panel](/assets/images/help/codespaces/quickstart-forward-port.png)

-## Committing and pushing your changes
+## Committing and pushing your chances runtime speed video

 Now that you've made a few changes, you can use the integrated terminal or the source view to commit and push the changes back to the remote.